 It was a quiet, cold February 13th evening a few years ago.
-The kids had gone to bed, and I was up contemplating, as usual, whether I had done enough to make the holiday special for them.
-I had purchased a small box of $1 chocolates for each of them.
+The kids were snoozing, and I was up contemplating, as usual, whether I had done enough to make the holiday special for them.
+I already had a small box of $1 chocolates for each of them.

 So I decided that I’d give them just one more small gift.
 Something I could put together at home for free.
 Something that would be a small bit of “icing on the cake”.